Onelinerhub/onelinerhub/python-pandas/how-to-change-nan-values.md

-# How to change nan values
+# How to replace NaN values

 ```python
 import pandas as pd